Skip to content

 Endpoints capture the network information needed to connect to a service.
 There is a wide variety of approaches to identifying the endpoint and so its properties will depend on how it is being used.

 Endpoints are part of a Connection.
 The connection provides the information to create an instance of a connector that is accessing a remote asset.
-In this situation the networkAddress is set up to the URL needed to connect to the specific asset.
+In this situation the networkAddress attribute is set up to the URL needed to connect to the specific asset.

 ServerEndpoint